h4m24/secretpolicy/readme.md

 ### to do
 - check for duplicate key names in secrets dict.
 - add checking against https certificates.
-- add option to skip writing policies.
+- add option to skip/force  writing policies/secrets.
-- add option to force overwrite secrets.
 - add flag to write policy file or do ```STDOUT```.
+- add dry-run mode.
+- check json input.

 ### Usage